scanpratik/step-function-local-testing/README.md

 Tests can also be run individually via IntelliJ's native integrations or your choice of an IDE.

 ### Explanation
-Checkout these test classes for details:
+Checkout these test classes for details:.

  - [`StepFunctionsLocalSpockSpec`](src/test/groovy/com/example/sfn/StepFunctionsLocalSpockSpec.groovy)
  - [`StepFunctionsLocalJUnitTest`](src/test/java/com/example/sfn/StepFunctionsLocalJUnitTest.java)